 We co-invest with Other Blackstone Accounts in investments that are suitable for both us and such Other Blackstone Accounts.
 We may hold an interest in an investment that is different (including with respect to relative seniority) than the interests held by Other Blackstone Accounts.
 In these situations, conflicts of interest will arise.
 In order to mitigate any such conflicts of interest, in certain circumstances we will likely recuse ourselves from participating in any decisions relating or with respect to such investment by us or the applicable investments by the Other Blackstone Accounts, or by establishing groups separated by information barriers (which can be expected to be temporary and limited purpose in nature) within Blackstone to act on behalf of each of the clients.
 Despite these, and any of the other actions described below that the Adviser may take to mitigate the conflict, Blackstone may be required to take action when it will have conflicting loyalties between its duties to us and such Other Blackstone Accounts, which may adversely impact us.
 In that regard, actions may be taken for the Other Blackstone Accounts that are adverse to us (and vice versa).
 If the Other Blackstone Account where it will have conflicting loyalties it holds, or if we do not recuse ourselves, Blackstone may be required to take action where it will have conflicting loyalties to us and such Other Blackstone Account, which may adversely impact us.
-If we recuse ourselves from the decision-making, we will generally rely upon a third party to make the decisions, and the third party could have conflicts or otherwise make decisions that Blackstone would not have made.
+If we recuse ourselves from the versal law of the duties to us and such Other Blackstone Account, which may adversely impact us.
+If we recuse ourselves from were it will have conflicting loyalties to us and such Other Blackstone Account, which may adversely impact us.
+If we recuse ourselves from the eleision-making, we will generally rely upon a third party to make the decisions, and the third party could have conflicts or otherwise make decisions that Blackstone would not have made.